tnichols217/notes/APBiology/3/Notes/BILL/Test Topics.md

 		> Save energy, use stored energy

     5. Electron carriers

+		> Carry electrons and energy to places to produce things. often NADH, NADPH,

 8. How do bacteria do these processes?

 9. Reading charts and graphs related to experiments with these processes